thomlake/streamingplot/README.md

 TODO
 ====
-- [λ] Add legend functionality
+- [X] Add legend functionality
-- [x] Add support for color specification
+- [X] Add support for color specification
 - [  ] Add support for creating animations
 - [  ] There is already a `streamplot` command in matplotlib, maybe a renaming is needed

 About